gillet-thomas/G3D-ViT/README.md

 weights = F.relu(gradients).mean(dim=2, keepdim=True)  # ReLU Activation Pooling
 ```

-In practice, Max Pooling and ReLU Activation Pooling provided the most reliable results.
-Global Average Pooling was inconsistent across tasks and Absolute Mean Pooling was discarded, as it is not accurate to assign equal importance to both positive and negative gradients.

-For all evaluations, ReLU Activation Pooling was used by default, followed by a thresholding to keep the 10% most important gradients.
+In practice, Global Average Pooling (the default method commonly used in CNN-based GradCAM) was applied for all evaluations.
+However, one may experiment with the other averaging methods that could produce better results depending on the nature of the dataset being used.

 ## Usage
 The input data consists of **fMRI timepoints (volumes)** which are **reshaped into 90 × 90 × 90 3D volumes** before being processed by the 3D ViT.